MrModest/LinkShortener/README.md

 # LinkShortener

-### Тестовое задание
+### Test task

-REST API сервиса по сокращению ссылок (аналог bit.ly) со следующими возможностями:
+REST API of a URL shortening service (similar to bit.ly) with the following features:
-1) создание сокращенной ссылки по полной
+1) create a short link from full
-2) получение оригинала по сокращенной, с увеличением счетчика посещений
+2) get the original link from shorted and increment visitors counter
-3) получение списка всех сокращенных ссылок с количеством переходов
+3) get a list of all shorted links with visitors count

-Технологии: ASP.NET Web Api, MongoDB
+Technologies: ASP.NET Web API, MongoDB

-#### Опциональные усложнения:
+#### Optional complications:
-* запоминать пользователя без регистрации
+* remember user without registration
-* показывать ему только сокращенные им ссылки
+* show him only own shorted links
-* при заходе этого же пользователя в режиме инкогнито, сокращенные им ранее ссылки он не должен видеть
+* when the same user turn into incognito mode, he shouldn't see the links shorted by him earlier